jaredjennings/mrpump/README.rst

 Making Mr. Pump do cool stuff
 -----------------------------

 Write a chem and put it in an egg.
+Then change your configuration to include it, and restart Mr. Pump.
+Presto, your new functionality is ready!

+In the examples directory there is a time chem.
+To make it work, go in that directory, and run ``python setup.py bdist_egg``.
+Put the egg file (dist/*egg) in a directory that's on the configured ``plugin path``.
+The ``[time]`` section in the example configuration above will load the time chem.
+Now run ``emet``, and DM your bot, ``time``.